suprithip/DATA-550-Final-Project/README.md

 ------------------------------------------------------------------------

-## How to Generate the Final Report
+## How to Generate the Final Report via Github

 1. Clone the online repository to your local repository.
 Set the current working directory to the newly downloaded repository and check to ensure all contents are present.
 2. Ensure all required packages are installed by `make install` in the terminal window of R studio.